waudbygroup/NMRTools.jl/README.md

 NMRTools.jl is a simple library for importing and plotting NMR data.

-!!! note
-    This package is under active development and it may be a while before its features and syntax stabilises.
+> **NOTE**: This package is under active development and it may be a while before its features and syntax stabilises.
 Please take a look at the examples in the documentation for a guide to getting started.